After struggling with depression and anxiety most of my life, I'm now dedicated to becoming a stronger person who lives life to the fullest.

 5. To Develop Self-Care Habits

 Many of us as kids were never taught the value of self-care, and it caught up with us as adults.
 I've always struggled with weight because my parents were self-involved individuals who emotionally neglected my siblings and me.
 I always starved for love and affection and found solace in food.
-I learned at an early age to devalue myself and never put effort in my appearance.
+I learned at an early age to devalue myself and never put the effort into my appearance.
 I thought it was selfish to spend time chopping up vegetables for a salad or taking an hour off from studying to jog or ride my bike.
 When I embraced my inner child, I was finally able to hear the right messages about taking care of myself—that it was wholly positive and necessary.
 Now I tell myself each day to sit down and eat a healthy meal, walk on the treadmill, lift weights, get outside, meditate, read, and relax.
-For the first time in life, I'm making myself feel valued.
+For the first time in my life, I'm making myself feel valued.
 For the first time, I'm loving myself and not waiting for someone else to do it for me

 6. To Make Sense of Your Life Story

-Too many of us barrel through our days without understanding our life story.
+Too many of us barrel through our days without understanding our life stories.
 This leads us to repeat the same mistakes and never take responsibility for our choices.
 When we experience a breakup, it's our partner's fault.
 When we have problems at work, it's because our boss is a jerk.
 When our kids are difficult, it's because our spouse is a lousy parent.
 Looking into the mirror (and looking into our childhood) is more challenging than blaming others, but it's also much more effective.
 By embracing our inner child, we can stand back and notice the patterns that started when we were kids and continue today.
 A philosopher wisely said An unexamined life is not worth living.
 While we can't travel back in time to re-do what happened, we can learn from it and better our lives today.

 Getting Exercise Is One of The Best Ways to Demonstrate Self-Care